-For an online résumé, embed appropriate information (for example, a video) or hyperlink to applicable content, such as photo, video or audio files, a social media profile, or work samples (such as documents, reports, presentations, etc.).
+For an online résumé, include hyperlinks to applicable content, such as work-related photo, video or audio files; a social media profile; or work samples (such as documents, reports, presentations, etc.).
 Use a résumé builder to create a killer online résumé (see below for our suggestions for free digital résumé tools)

 - Essential: Work samples are optional for many jobs, but essential for creative and content-driven fields such as writers, editors, musicians, and designers.

 - Optional: Social media profile from a professional site like LinkedIn (not your personal Facebook page).

 - Killer: Each included multimedia element needs to directly relate to the job for which you are applying and demonstrate competency in the skills and work experiences you list on your résumé.

 Recruiters and employers still like to see work experience in reverse chronological order.
 However, you can tailor the information by listing the work and accomplishments that relate directly to the position for which you are applying.